Don't be so Stief! Learning KV Cache low-rank approximation over the Stiefel manifold: Background

 which is solved by the truncated SVD of $Z$.
-This remains a reconstruction objective and its solution depends on the relative scaling of $K$ and $Q$: if one has larger magnitude/variance, the truncated SVD of $[K;Q]$ is biased toward reconstructing that block, which can under-represent the other.
-For values, EigenAttention uses the same reconstruction objective as in K-SVD.
+This remains a reconstruction objective: because the SVD is computed on $[K;Q]$, the learned subspace is influenced by the relative scale of $K$ and $Q$, and the higher-energy block can dominate the top singular directions.
+For values, EigenAttention uses the same reconstruction objective as K-SVD.

-\paragraph{KQ-SVD (approximation of $QK^\top$).} KQ-SVD \citep{lesens2025kqsvd} targets the \emph{pre-softmax interaction matrix} that drives attention scores.
-Rather than reconstructing $K$ (or $[K;Q]$), it chooses low-rank factors to approximate $QK^\top$ directly.
-Concretely, it parameterizes a rank-$r$ approximation as:

-where $P_K,P_Q\in\mathbb{R}^{d_h\times r}$ are used to project the \emph{compressed key} $K^{\downarrow}$ to cache and the \emph{compressed query} $Q^{\downarrow}$ used at runtime.
-The optimal factors are computed in closed form and are directly tied to the truncated SVD of $QK^\top$.
-This yields the best rank-$r$ approximation of the pre-softmax score matrix, which, however, still remains a proxy for downstream layer behavior.
-For values, KQ-SVD mirrors the same idea on the value--output pathway: instead of targeting $QK^\top$, it targets the interaction between values and the attention output projection by approximating $V W_O$ in low rank (with $W_O$ the attention output-projection matrix).
-This yields a value basis used to cache $V^{\downarrow}=V P_V$ such that, after reconstruction and output projection, the resulting contribution to the layer output is preserved.
+\paragraph{Interaction-based objectives.} KQ-SVD~\citep{lesens2025kqsvd} instead targets the pre-softmax interaction matrix $QK^\top$, deriving low-rank factors that approximate attention scores directly.
+For values, it mirrors the same idea on the value--output pathway by approximating $V W_O$ in low rank, where $W_O$ is the attention output projection.
+Although this better matches attention interactions than tensor reconstruction, it still optimizes an intermediate proxy rather than the full decoder-layer output.
+Additional notation and detailed objective forms are reported in Appendix~\ref{app:background_details}.